nashville-software-school/aws-deployment-instructions/README.md

 3. Allow the default value for `Application Name`.
 4. The prompt will ask you whether you are using Node.js.
 Enter `Y`.
 5. Choose the version of Node you used locally to develop your project.
-6. Select `n` for CodeCommit.
+6. Select `n` for [CodeCommit](https://aws.amazon.com/codecommit/).
+You do not need an AWS-managed service for code source and version control.
-7. Set up SSH access for your EC2 instances if you would like.
+8. Set up SSH access for your EC2 instances if you would like.
    * Select a keypair.
    * Name the keypair.
    * Enter a passphrase.